flomsk/eks-karpenter/README.md

 ### Step-by-step

-1. First we want to bootstrap the EKS cluster and karpenter nodegroup, to do so:
+1. First we want to bootstrap the EKS cluster and karpenter nodegroup, where Karpenter controller workload will be located.
+To do so:
 ```
 terraform init
 terraform apply
 ```
-After that we have EKS cluster running + Karpenter nodegroup where Karpenter controller workloadwill be located.

 2. Uncomment code in `karpenter.tf` and `provider.tf`

 3. Deploy Karpenter controller and create karpenter node pools doing again:
 ```
 terraform init
 terraform apply
 ```

-After that we will be having Karpenter node pool for all the workload we want.
+After that we will be having Karpenter node pool for all the workload we would need.

 Karpenter uses very good cost-effective algorithm to bootstrap required instance(s).

 Also we can require specific architecture for our workload by using affinity/nodeSelector in k8s manifest files or helm values: